Choosing a care home

 Most people will be expected to pay something towards the costs of their accommodation and personal care.

-If Newcastle City Council is involved in helping you find a care home, following your Needs assessment they will carry out a Financial assessment to work out how much you have to pay towards your care home fees, and how much financial support you are eligible for.
+If the Council is involved in helping you find a care home, following your Needs assessment they will carry out a Financial assessment to work out how much you have to pay towards your care home fees and how much financial support you are eligible for.
+Read Paying for care on InformationNOW for more details.

 Living in a care home